Search Sunny

 By: Aubrey Souders, a junior majoring in secondary education, an Adulting Ambassador and First-Year Success coach

-You’ve likely heard of Arizona State University’s Career and Professional Development Services, and know you can go there to learn more about different careers.
-Maybe you’ve attended a career fair or had your resume reviewed by the center’s career advisors.
-But you probably don’t know about all of the ways the career center can help you in your career, internship or part-time job search.
+You've likely heard of Arizona State University's Career Services, and know you can go there to learn more about different careers.
+Maybe you've attended a career fair or had your resume reviewed by the center's career advisors.
+But you probably don't know about all of the ways the career center can help you in your career, internship or part-time job search.

 I sat down with Career and Industry Specialist Jennifer Figarro to go over all of the programs, events and other services all ASU students can take advantage of as Sun Devils.
 She includes the services she wishes more students were taking advantage of (and that I might be signing up for right now).